 Tonel laughed triumphantly.

 'Who would've thought that he'd end up in there,' he smiled before looking down, 'Hey haughty brat!
-Are you still alive?'
+Still alive?'

-Still unable to comprehend what had just happened, Allen was shocked even more when his sword reformed in his grasp.
+Still unable to comprehend what had just happened, Allen was taken by another wave of surprise when his sword reformed in his grasp.
 He shot back out of the water.
 Panting and shivering slightly, he struggled to catch his breath as the cut healed instantly and the jacket reformed.

 'It seems you have healing abilities.
 You're better than I thought you'd be.
 I'm starting to think you are - the night wolf,' Tonel commented.